jpouellet/SimpleComputerTool/README.md

 * `1984` for base 10
 * `\007` for base 8

+with an optional `-` after the radix specifier prefix to denote a negative value.

 Additional whitespace is allowed anywhere.

 To keep backwards compatibility, values may be prefixed with 'r',